Husky-Connor/PureData_Workshop/README.md

 ![alt text](./assets/edit_mode.gif)

 ### Creating a Bang
-A bang is a generic momentary message in Pure Data .
+A bang is a generic momentary message in PureData .
 It doesn't really have a value, so it's just a good way to activate our number object without changing a value.